Celtic's 10 worst transfers of all time

 It was a high-profile deal as Celtic had managed to acquire a Premier League-level defender in order to aid their pursuit of 10-in-a-row.
 It was an expensive one, too, as they would allegedly be paying his full £40k per week wages.

-The move was been an unmitigated disaster.
+The move was an unmitigated disaster.

-Duffy’s performances for Celtic weren't just underwhelming but impactfully bad on their season as his campaign was been littered with mistakes.
+Duffy’s performances for Celtic weren't just underwhelming but impactfully bad on their season as his campaign was littered with mistakes.